Find and Fix Bottlenecks with Tomcat Monitoring Software

 Identify the main cause of application performance within seconds during Tomcat Profiling

-Compare and trend important Tomcat Server metrics over time during Apache Monitoring
+Compare and trend important metrics of Tomcat Server over time during Apache Monitoring